johnbillion/query-monitor/README.md

 ## PHP Errors

  * PHP errors (warnings, notices, stricts, and deprecated) are presented nicely along with their component and call stack
- * Shows an easily visible warning in the admin toolbar
+ * Shows a visible warning in the admin toolbar

 ## Block Content